Skip to Content

 • 3.00 Credits

-Designed to give students a foundation for all future sociological studies.
-Develops an understanding of the role of social organization on human interaction.
-Introduces definitions, terms, and concepts used in sociological literature.
+Psychology is the scientific study of behavior.
+This course provides a broad overview of this field of science.
 (Fall, Spring, Summer) [Graded (Standard Letter)] Registration Restriction(s): Intensive English Program majors may not enroll General Education Category: Social and Behavioral Sciences

 General Education Course